Nitish0007/event_scheduler/README.md

 rails version - "rails", "~> 7.1.3", ">= 7.1.3.4"

-postgresql(there is not strict version requirement, but try using 14, if other versions won't cause any issue)
+postgresql(there is not strict version requirement, but try using 14, if other versions cause any issue)

 redis installed